Train station: United Kingdom

 A number of other halts are still open and operational on privately owned, heritage, and preserved railways throughout the British Isles.
-In addition, the word is often used informally to describe national rail network stations with limited service and low usage, such as the Oxfordshire Halts on the Cotswold Line.
+The word is often used informally to describe national rail network stations with limited service and low usage, such as the Oxfordshire Halts on the Cotswold Line.
 It has also sometimes been used for stations served by public services but accessible only by persons travelling to/from an associated factory (for example IBM near Greenock and British Steel Redcar– although neither of these is any longer served by trains), or military base (such as Lympstone Commando) or railway yard.
-The only two such "private" stopping places on the national system where the "halt" designation is still officially used seem to be Staff Halt (at Durnsford Road, Wimbledon) and Battersea Pier Sidings Staff Halt, both of which are solely for railway staff.
+The only two such "private" stopping places on the national system, where the "halt" designation is still officially used, seem to be Staff Halt (at Durnsford Road, Wimbledon) and Battersea Pier Sidings Staff Halt, both of which are solely for railway staff.

 Other countries

+In Portugal, railway stops are called halts (apeadeiro).

 In Ireland, a few small railway stations are designated as "halts" (stadanna, sing. stad).

 In some Commonwealth countries the term "halt" is used.

-In Australia, with its sparse rural populations, such stopping places are common on lines that are still open for passenger traffic.
-In the state of Victoria, for example, a location on a railway line where a small diesel railcar or railmotor can stop on request to allow passengers to board or alight is called a rail motor stopping place.
-It is often designated solely by a sign beside the railway at an access point near a road.
-The passenger can hail the driver to stop, and can buy a ticket from the train guard or conductor.
-In South Australia, such places were called "provisional stopping places".
+In Australia, with its sparse rural populations, such stopping places were common on lines that were still open for passenger traffic.
+In the state of Victoria, for example, a location on a railway line where a small diesel railcar or railmotor could stop on request, allowing passengers to board or alight, was called a "rail motor stopping place" (RMSP).
+Usually situated near a level crossing, it was often designated solely by a sign beside the railway.
+The passenger could hail the driver to stop, and could buy a ticket from the train guard or conductor.
+In South Australia, such facilities were called "provisional stopping places".
 They were often placed on routes on which "school trains" (services conveying children from rural localities to and from school) operated.

+In West Malaysia, halts are commonplace along the less developed KTM East Coast railway line to serve rural 'kampongs' (villages), that require train services to stay connected to important nodes, but do not have a need for staff.
+People boarding at halts who have not bought tickets online can buy it through staff on board.

 In rural and remote communities across Canada and the United States, passengers wanting to board the train at such places had to flag the train down to stop it, hence the name "flag stops" or "flag stations".